ludc/rlstructures/README.md

 * [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures)

+* A must read: tutorials are provided at: [https://medium.com/@ludovic.den](https://medium.com/@ludovic.den)

-The complete documentation is available at [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures).
-The example algorithms are provided in *raglos/*.
+* The complete documentation is available at [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures).
+The example algorithms are provided in *rlaglos/*.

-Tutorials are provided at: [https://medium.com/@ludovic.den](https://medium.com/@ludovic.den)

-A facebook group is also open for discussions : [https://www.facebook.com/groups/834804787067021](https://www.facebook.com/groups/834804787067021)
+* A facebook group is also open for discussions : [https://www.facebook.com/groups/834804787067021](https://www.facebook.com/groups/834804787067021)

+## Targeted users

+RLStructures comes with a set of implemented RL algorithms.
+But rlstructures does not aim at being a repository of benchmarked RL algorithms (an other RL librairies do that very well).
+If your objective is to apply state-of-the-art methods on particular environments, then rlstructures is not the best fit.
+If your objective is to implement new algorithms, then rlstructures is a good fit.

 # List of Papers using rlstructures